 4. Fill your car with the right gas

-Getting gas in Italy is fairly easy.
-There are both self-serve (fai da te) and serviced (servitor) pumps.
+There are both self-serve (fai da te) and serviced (servitor) pumps to get gas in Italy.
 However, it is a bit more expensive to have an attendant fill up your tank.
 At the pump, you have two options: Gasolio (diesel) and Benzina (gas).
 It’s important not to confuse the two!

 Often, your Italian rental car will have a sticker indicating what type of fuel it needs.
 The car key, dashboard, or fuel door is where you usually find this.
 Gas stations can be found in the country, in small towns and big cities, and on the Autostrada.